-Year 1 - PSHE Autumn 1 Spring 1 Summer 1 Physical health and wellbeing: Fun times Identity, society and equality: Me and others Mental health and emotional wellbeing: Feelings Pupils learn: Pupils learn: Pupils learn: about food that is associated with special times, in different cultures about active playground games from around the world about what makes themselves and others special about roles and responsibilities at home and school about different types of feelings about managing different feelings about change or loss and how this can feel about sun-safety about being co-operative with others Autumn 2 Spring 2 Summer 2 Keeping safe and managing risk: Feeling safe Drug, alcohol and tobacco education: What do we put into and on to bodies?
-Careers, financial capability and economic wellbeing: My money Pupils learn: Pupils learn: Pupils learn: safety in familiar situationsabout personal safety about what can go into bodies and how it can make people feel about where money comes from and making choices when spending money about people who help keep them safe outside about what can go on to bodies and how it can make people feel about saving money and how to keep it safe about the different jobs people do
+Year 1 - PSHE Autumn 1 Spring 1 Summer 1 Physical health and wellbeing: Fun times Identity, society and equality: Me and others Mental health and emotional wellbeing: Feelings Pupils learn: about food that is associated with special times, in different cultures about active playground games from around the world about sun-safety Pupils learn: about what makes themselves and others special about roles and responsibilities at home and school about being co-operative with others Pupils learn: • about different types of feelings • about managing different feelings • about change or loss and how this can feel Autumn 2 Spring 2 Summer 2 Keeping safe and managing risk: Feeling safe Drug, alcohol and tobacco education: What do we put into and on to bodies?
+Careers, financial capability and economic wellbeing: My money Pupils learn: Pupils learn: Pupils learn: safety in familiar situationsabout personal safety about what can go into bodies and how it can make people feel about where money comes from and making choices when spending money about people who help keep them safe outside the home about what can go on to bodies and how it can make people feel about saving money and how to keep it safe about the different jobs people do

 Year 2 - PSHE Autumn 1 Spring 1 and 2 Summer 1 Physical health and wellbeing: What keeps me healthy?
-Sex and relationship education: Boys and girls, families Keeping safe and managing risk: Indoors and outdoors Pupils learn: Pupils learn: Pupils learn: about eating well about the importance of physical activity, sleep to understand and respect the differences and similarities between people about keeping safe in the home, including fire safety about the importance of physical activity, sleep and rest about people who help us to stay healthy and about the biological differences between male and female animals and their role in the life cycle about keeping safe outside about road safety well and about basic health and hygiene routines the biological differences between male and female children about growing from young to old and that they are growing and changing - Autumn 2 that everybody needs to be cared for and ways in which they care for others Summer 2 Mental health and emotional wellbeing: Friendship about different types of family and how their home-life is special Drug, alcohol and tobacco education: Medicines and me Pupils learn: Pupils learn: about the importance of special people in their why medicines are taken lives where medicines come from about making friends and who can help with friendships - about keeping themselves safe around medicines about solving problems that might arise with Asthma lesson for Year 2, 3 or 4 friendships that medicines can be used to manage and treat medical conditions such as asthma, and that it is important to follow instructions for their use
+Sex and relationship education: Boys and girls, families Keeping safe and managing risk: Indoors and outdoors Pupils learn: about eating well about the importance of physical activity, sleep and rest about people who help us to stay healthy and well and about basic health and hygiene routines Pupils learn: to understand and respect the differences and similarities between people about the biological differences between male and female animals and their role in the life cycle the biological differences between male and female children about growing from young to old and that they are growing and changing Pupils learn: • about keeping safe in the home, including fire safety • about keeping safe outside • about road safety Autumn 2 that everybody needs to be cared for and ways in which they care for others Summer 2 Mental health and emotional wellbeing: Friendship about different types of family and how their home-life is special Drug, alcohol and tobacco education: Medicines and me Pupils learn: about the importance of special people in their lives about making friends and who can help with friendships about solving problems that might arise with friendships Pupils learn: • why medicines are taken • where medicines come from • about keeping themselves safe around medicines Asthma lesson for Year 2, 3 or 4 • that medicines can be used to manage and trea medical conditions such as asthma, and that it is important to follow instructions for their use